LLMs know their vulnerabilities: Uncover Safety Gaps through Natural Distribution Shifts: Experiments

+\textbf{Our six types of actors ensure diversity and comprehensive coverage of safety vulnerabilities.} By using a more diverse set of actors, we can generate a wider variety of attack prompts, uncovering more safety vulnerabilities.
+To empirically show this, we evaluate the performance of our attacks using a different number of actor types.
+Results, shown in the table~\ref{tab:cumulative_scores}, showed that as the number of actor types increased, the overall attack success rate also improved.
+This highlights that different actor types target different aspects of model vulnerabilities, proving the necessity of our categorization for a comprehensive probing of model safety.

+\textbf{Ablation on dynamic modification.} One potential advantage of our attacks is transferability.
+Since LLMs are pre-trained on similar web-filtered data, and possibly know the semantic associations between our prompts and the harmful target, we thus argue that the failure mode found by our attacks of one LLM might by shared by other models.
+To study this empirically, we compare the performance of our method with and without dynamic modification (DM).
+Table~\ref{tab:abla-DM} shows that our method without DM transfers well across different LLMs and achieves the average ASR of 72.7\% as against 81.2\% for with DM across several aligned LLMs, demonstrating the transferability property of our method.
+By contrast, current multi-turn attacks like CoA and Crescendo rely on responses of the target LLM to craft their attacks, limiting their efficiency.

-\textbf{ActorAttack is also more effective and diverse than multi-turn baselines.} To demonstrate the diversity and effectiveness advantages of our method, we select the most relevant multi-turn baseline, Crescendo~\citep{russinovich2024great} for comparison.
-To measure diversity, we run 3 independent iterations for every attack generated by each method.
-Fig.~\ref{fig:msra} shows the attack success rate and cosine distance between the embeddings of prompts generated by each method for different attack budgets against GPT-4o and Claude-3.5-sonnet.
-We find that ActorAttack is consistently more diverse, and more effective than Crescendo across various attack budgets.
-On the one hand, Crescendo depends on the seed instances such that its attacks could collapse to similar patterns, lacking diversity.
-On the other hand, Crescendo does not have an explicit reasoning chain to ensure the alignment of its queries with the harmful target, limiting its effectiveness.
-Qualitative assessment of examples generated by ActorAttack and Crescendo included in Fig.~\ref{fig:crescendoweakness} and Fig.~\ref{fig:actorattackstrength} support our analyses.
+\textbf{Higher diversity of our prompts over multi-turn baselines.} To measure diversity, we run 3 independent trails for every harmful target for each method.
+Table~\ref{tab:diver} shows the cosine similarity between the embeddings of prompts generated by each method across various aligned LLMs.
+We find that ActorBreaker consistently generates more diverse prompts than CoA and Crescendo.
+It aligns with our analyses about attack prompts generated by CoA and Crescendo could collapse to similar patterns due to their fixed strategies and potential biases towards their seed instances, while we, grounded in social theory, can characterize the diverse semantic relationships about the toxic prompt.
+Qualitative assessment of examples included in Fig.~\ref{fig:crescendoweakness} and Fig.~\ref{fig:ActorBreakerstrength} further supports our analyses.